 The Ombudsman has a legal mandate to provide oversight in several broad areas of responsibility in the public and private sectors, as explained below.
-The Complaints Division deals with maladministration complaints, public complaints against the Police and whistleblowing, and the Information Rights Division deals with freedom of information appeals and data protection complaints and breach notifications.
+The Complaints Division deals with maladministration complaints, public complaints against police conduct and whistleblower complaints.
+The Information Rights Division deals with freedom of information appeals, data protection complaints, and personal data breach notifications.